-KEY at GEEF 2023
+KEY AT GEEF 2023

 KEY participated at the Global Engagement & Empowerment Forum on Sustainable Development (GEEF) 2023 on February 3rd, held in Seoul, with its president, Philippe Li moderating a session entitled “Industrial decarbonization perspectives from Europe and Korea”.
 GEEF, which is co-hosted by Yonsei University, the Institute for Global Engagement & Empowerment (IGEE), Ban Ki-moon Foundation for a Better Future, and Ban Ki-moon Centre for Global Citizens, is an annual international event where stakeholders from around the world gather to find ways to collaborate in accomplishing the United Nations’ 2030 Agenda for Sustainable Development.